This website uses cookies. Continue browsing if you consent to this, or view our privacy policy.

 Hamish Trench (Chief Executive & Accountable Officer)

 Hamish is Chief Executive and accountable officer of the Scottish Land Commission.
-He is a former chartered surveyor with experience of land use policy, management and research in the public and private sectors.
+He is a former chartered surveyor with experience of land policy, management and research in the public and private sectors.
 His previous roles include director posts at the Cairngorms National Park Authority and Deer Commission for Scotland, and working for a national firm of property consultants.
 He is a Fellow of the Royal Society of Arts (RSA).

 Email: hamish.trench@landcommission.gov.scot